 Common Treatment Protocol

 Feline Miliary Dermatitis can be difficult to treat if the direct cause has not been determined.
 Generally, corticosteroids and antibiotics are used to control the itching, but the underlying cause still needs to be addressed.
-If the direct cause of the dermatitis is not found, or the allergy eliminated, the condition will return once the inflammation clears up and the medications are stopped.
-Therefore, these medications will be needed off and on, and for long periods of time, just to keep the symptoms at bay.
+If the direct cause of the dermatitis in cats is not found, or the allergy eliminated, the condition will return once the inflammation clears up and the medications are stopped.
+Therefore, these medications for dermatitis in cats will be needed off and on, and for long periods of time, just to keep the symptoms at bay.

 Stem cells break the cycle of remission and relapse by “resetting” the cat’s immune system.
 Stem cells effectively stop the cat’s immune system from attacking itself, thereby, clearing up the condition.
 Your pet can be treated with one or two stem cell injections intravenously, which will resolve symptoms within a few weeks, with long term resolution.